-Lower Capital Expenditure \$/km Lower Operational Expenditure Upper Capital Expenditure \$/km Upper Operational Expenditure Assumptions Reversible Lanes \$2,700,000 \$540,000 \$4,150,000 \$830,000 3 lane highway with shoulder converted to 4 lanes w/ hard shoulder Lane width reduced 4 lines removed and repainted
+Lower Capital Expenditure \$/km Lower Operational Expenditure Upper Capital Expenditure \$/km Upper Operational Expenditure Assumptions Reversible Lanes \$2,700,000 \$540,000 \$4,150,000 \$830,000 3 lane highway with shoulder converted to 4 lanes w/ hard shoulder Lane width reduced 4 lines removed and repainted Costs as of May 2016 •

 Location Brighton, Brisbane

 Name Houghton Highway

-Timeframe 1982-2010
+Timeframe 1982 - 2010

 Outputs The reversible lane allowed for road capacity to be added without the construction of a new bridge.
 Construction of the reversible lanes was minor (\$1.5 million in 2016 dollars) compared to the construction of a new bridge (\$360 million in 2016 dollars).
-A traffic model, developed to test the impact of the reversible lanes, found that the presence of the reversible lane improved traffic throughput by just over 40% during peak hour 1 .
-In addition, the model estimated the reversible lanes improved travel time along the corridor by an average of 130 to 160 seconds (or 40%) during peak hour.
+A traffic model, developed to test the impact of the reversible lanes, found that the presence of the reversible lane improved traffic throughput by just over 40% during peak hour.
+In addition, the model estimated the reversible lanes improved travel time along the corridor by an average of 130 - 160 seconds (or 40%) during peak hour.

-Source: Department of T ransport and Main Roads.
+Source: Queensland Department of Transport and Main Roads.
 2017.
 Evaluation of reversible lanes: Network Optimisation Framework.
 Brisbane.